Frankenstein Meets the Wolf Man: Plot

 Larry transforms and kills a young woman, causing a mob of villagers to chase him down.
-Fleeing toward the ruins of Frankenstein's castle, Larry falls through the burned-out flooring and into the frozen cellars.
+Fleeing to the ruins of Frankenstein's castle, Larry falls through the burned-out flooring and into the frozen cellars.
 He returns to human form, and discovers Frankenstein's monster trapped within ice.
 Using a stone, Larry breaks the ice and pulls the creature free, hoping he can show him Frankenstein's notes.
 As the monster is unable to locate the notes, Larry poses as a potential buyer of the Frankenstein estate in order to find Baroness Elsa Frankenstein, the daughter of Ludwig, hoping she knows their hiding place.
 She declines to assist Larry, but the pair are invited to the "Festival of the New Wine" by the Burgomeister.
 During the festival, Dr. Mannering arrives.
 Having followed Larry across Europe, Mannering attempts to persuade him to commit himself to a mental institution before having another spell.
 Larry refuses to go with Mannering.
 The monster crashes the festival and is attacked by the villagers.
 Larry guides the monster onto a cart and drives him to safety.
 Elsa and Mannering agree to help the villagers kill Frankenstein's monster.
 The following morning, Elsa, Mannering, and Maleva meet with Larry and the monster at the ruins.
 The Baroness gives the notes to Larry.
 Larry asks that his life energy be transferred to the monster, believing the laboratory can be repaired for the task.
 Mannering agrees, but secretly he and Elsa plan to drain both Larry and the monster of life.

 Mannering begins the procedure, but his curiosity to see the monster at full strength compels him to alter the process and fully revive the monster.
 Horrified, Elsa attempts to stop the machines, and as a result Larry's life is not fully transferred.
 The experiment coincides on the night of a full moon, and Larry transforms as the monster regains his strength.
 The monster begins to carry Elsa away, but the Wolf Man attacks him.
 Vazec, the innkeeper, suspecting Elsa, Mannering, and Maleva of conspiring with Larry and the monster, destroys the dam overlooking the Frankenstein estate with dynamite, hoping to drown all five of them.
 Elsa escapes from the castle with Mannering, but the Wolf Man and the monster, engaged in their fight, are both swept away in the flood.